-A study that begins by selecting participants, then tracks them and keeps data on the subjects as they go into the future.
+A study that begins by selecting participants, tracking them, and keeping data on the subjects as they go into the future.

 Retrospective Study

 A study that observes what happened to the subjects in the past, in an effort to understand how they became the way they are in the present.